Free tool · No signup required

 ▶How much tax do I pay on my salary in Australia?

-Australian residents pay no tax on the first $18,200 (tax-free threshold), then 16% on income from $18,201 to $45,000, 30% from $45,001 to $135,000, 37% from $135,001 to $190,000, and 45% on income over $190,000.
-These are the FY 2024-25 rates, which also apply in FY 2025-26.
+Australian residents pay no tax on the first $18,200 (tax-free threshold), then 15% on income from $18,201 to $45,000, 30% from $45,001 to $135,000, 37% from $135,001 to $190,000, and 45% on income over $190,000.
+These are the FY 2026-27 rates.
+The 15% rate is legislated to drop to 14% from 1 July 2027.

 ▶What is the difference between gross salary and take-home pay?